-The Netherlands is a well-known home for many watersport enthusiasts and events.
+The Netherlands is a well-known home for many water sport enthusiasts and events.
 There are numerous canals throughout the country and the cities themselves.
-These canals enable you to explore the great watersport of sailing and, at the same time, you can enjoy sightseeing in different well-known cities, including the unforgettable capital - Amsterdam.
-Besides, you will notice that life on a houseboat is a pretty standard and normal thing to do there, bearing in mind that there are more than 10 000 houseboats in use to this day.
+These canals enable you to explore the great water sport of sailing and, at the same time, you can enjoy sightseeing in different well-known cities, including the unforgettable capital – Amsterdam.
+Besides, you will notice that life on a houseboat is a pretty standard and normal thing to do there, bearing in mind that there are more than 10 000 houseboats in use until now.

-The Netherlands has many miles of coastline and a lot of inland waterways, which enable you to rent a yacht and explore the landscape.
+The Netherlands has many miles of coastline and countless inland waterways, which enable you to rent a yacht and explore the landscape.

 The Netherlands has many canal routes that are suitable for both the novice sailors and the more experienced ones.
 The country is open for tourists during the entire year and is hosting many music festivals, art events and even sports marathons and competitions.
 There is definitely something for everyone.

-The best time for a sailing holiday in the Netherlands is from middle April till middle October.
-In these months you will enjoy your sailing trip under the shining sun, you will see the blooming tulips and all other flowers, and you will avoid the rainy days.
+The best time for a sailing holiday in the Netherlands is from middle April until middle October.
+In these months, you will enjoy your sailing trip under the shining sun, you will see the blooming tulips and all other flowers, and you will avoid the rainy days.